Swiss-Library-Service-Platform/slskey-backend/DEVELOPER_NOTES.md

 <b> Please note: </b> </br>
 If many tests fail, it is possible that it is because of the config.
-Therefore run `php artisan config:clear and re-run the tests.
+In this case, run `php artisan config:clear` and re-run the tests.

 ### Test Coverage
 Pest uses XDebug to generate test coverage reports.</br>